 Primary storage allows for the short-term storage of data.
 Information is retained for immediate use and is directly accessible by the CPU, usually until the main device is reset or turned off.
-The primary memory of a computer is called random access memory or RAM, with the two most commonly used forms of modern RAM being static RAM (SRAM) and dynamic RAM (DRAM).
-The global DRAM market is projected to reach 84 billion U.S. dollars by 2025 and, for the time being, the largest manufacturer of DRAM in terms of revenues is Samsung.
+The primary memory of a computer is called random access memory or RAM, with the two most used forms of modern RAM being static RAM (SRAM) and dynamic RAM (DRAM).
+The global DRAM market generates over 15 billion U.S. dollars each quarter, with Samsung being the largest manufacturer of DRAM in terms of revenues.

-Finally, not all data needs to be immediately accessible.
+Not all data needs to be immediately accessible.
 Some requires secure, long-term storage solutions, whether for regulatory reasons or due to the value that the data can provide through content analysis at a later date.
 This market for information archival is growing along with the rest of the data storage market.
-As at 2015, the global market for information archiving was worth an estimated 4.3 billion U.S. dollars and is projected to be worth about 7.2 billion U.S. dollars by 2021.
+In 2023, the global market for information archiving is forecast to be worth nearly 7 billion U.S. dollars in 2021, rising closer to 9 billion U.S. dollars by 2023.

 In addition to local data storage, there is a growing demand for data storage that is portable and not reliant on local storage capacity.
 One technology fulfilling this need is cloud storage, hosted services delivered over the internet.
 These services enable users and enterprises to store data in third-party data centers which can then be accessed without the need for additional on-site storage.
 Close to 50 percent of all corporate data is stored in the cloud, with customer information and consumer data amongst the types being regularly stored via this method.